scalableminds/webknossos/docs/ui/toolbar.md

 - Copy position values by clicking on the pushpin icon.
 - Adjust camera rotation in flight or oblique modes
 - The position information is automatically included when sharing your view with colleagues
+- Quick Share: Generate an immediate sharing link that includes your current view settings.
+This is ideal for rapid collaboration or when you need to quickly show something to a colleague.

 ## Menu Functions